 Chair, Senate Appropriations Committee

 State Capitol, Room 2206

 RE: AB 557 (Rubio): CalWORKs: Victims of abuse

-AB 557 (Rubio) would rectify this by requiring that all abuse survivors receiving CalWORKs benefits be given waivers of any requirements that make it harder to escape abuse, such as proof of paternity or welfare-to-work.
+AB 557 (Rubio) would rectify this by requiring that all abuse survivors receiving CalWORKs benefits be eligible for homeless benefits.
 This would help ensure that survivors of domestic violence and abuse are adequately supported in their efforts to help their families escape violence.

-Pediatricians strongly support AB 557 (Rubio).
+Pediatricians urge an AYE vote on AB 557 (Rubio).
 We thank you for your public service and for your leadership on behalf of the health and well-being of children, youth, and families in California.

 Nancy Graff, M.D., Fellow of the American Academy of Pediatrics